 - 1. Students have 2 class days to make up the work for each class day absent, not including the day of return.
 However, previously assigned work is due the day of return.
 These deadlines may be extended by the principal for extenuating circumstances. - 2.
-Students who are assigned internal suspension are expected to be in school.
-These students must complete assignments and turn in work daily. - 3.
-Students who are assigned external suspension and who attend alternative-to-suspension programs are allowed to make up work.
-(Alternatives to external suspension may include school internal suspension, Saturday School, off-campus alternative-to-suspension programs, and community partnership alternative-to-suspension programs.)
-Students who elect not to participate in alternative-to-suspension programs will be marked unexcused; however, they will be allowed to make up work, which will be due on the date of return from the suspension. - 4.
+Policy 5.5 (Attendance Policy) and State Statute endorse the concept of a pattern of non-attendance.
+The threshold for determining a pattern of non-attendance is reached when a student accumulates 30 hours of absences during a marking period (excused, unexcused, tardiness, and early sign outs.)
+For any unexcused absences that fall within these 30 hours, students will be allowed to make up work for full credit and grade.
+Make up work for all other unexcused absences will not be allowed unless the principal/designee determines there are extenuating circumstances. - 3.
+Students who are assigned in-school suspension are expected to be in school.
+These students must complete assignments and turn in work daily. - 4.
+Students who are assigned out-of-school suspension and who attend alternative-to-suspension programs are allowed to make up work.
+(Alternatives to out-of-school suspension may include in-school suspension, Saturday School, off-campus alternative-to-suspension programs, and community partnership alternative-to-suspension programs.)
+Students who elect not to participate in alternative-to-suspension programs will be marked suspended; however, they will be allowed to make up work, which will be due on the date of return from the suspension. - 5.
 For Secondary Only, when class work is not completed for a marking period due to excused absences, a grade of "I" may be given.
-Students must complete the work during the next marking period prior to the 40th day and may earn a grade to replace the "I." In extenuating circumstances, the principal has the authority to extend the deadline.
+Students must complete the work prior to the end of the next marking period and may earn a grade to replace the "I." In extenuating circumstances, the principal has the authority to extend the deadline.
 But in most cases, when these deadlines are not met, the "I" changes to an "F" and may cause a semester course failure.
-If and when the class is repeated and students earn a grade, the "I" or the "F" will not be counted in computing grade point averages. - 5.
+If and when the class is repeated and students earn a grade, the "I" or the "F" will not be counted in computing grade point averages. - 6.
 For Secondary Only, when a semester exam is not completed, a grade of "I" is given.
 If students are absent on an exam day, the exam must be made up in order for credit to be given.
 For each semester exam day students are absent, they will have 2 days to make up the exam, not including the day of return.
 These deadlines may be extended by the principal for extenuating circumstances.

 A child may be taken into custody by a law enforcement officer when the officer has reasonable grounds to believe that the child is absent from school without authorization or is suspended or expelled and is not in the presence of his or her parent or legal guardian, for the purpose of delivering the child without unreasonable delay to the Juvenile Assessment Center (JAC) (Florida Statute 984.13).
 JAC is a partnership between the School Board and the Broward County Sheriff's Office.
-Intake staff does a screening to determine risk factors that might lead to the cause of excessive tardiness or truancy.
+Intake staff do a screening to determine risk factors that might lead to the cause of excessive tardiness or truancy.
 This is NOT a learning environment.
 The day spent at JAC is an unexcused absence.